Coping with grief

 Grief is a very personal thing and there is no right or wrong way to react.
 But we have tried to put together some information for you on the different reactions people have.
 It can help to realise that others feel the same way in similar circumstances.

-The most common question people ask during this stage is why me?
+It’s common to feel angry.
 You may think it unfair that someone close to you has died.
 This can make you feel very angry with everything and everyone.
 It’s not unusual to feel angry with the person who has died, for leaving you.
-Again, this stage will pass, so don’t think that you will always feel like this.
+Or you may feel angry with other people such as doctors, for not stopping them from dying.

-This stage does not always mean you will feel happy again.
+Acceptance does not always mean you will feel happy again.
 But it does mean you will begin to feel able to cope with the death of your loved one.
 Most people who have had someone close to them die say that they never fully get over it.
-They just find a way to cope with it.
+But they find a way to cope with it.
 And they can enjoy things in their life again and feel that life is worth living.
 Hearing this can sometimes be a relief to people who are going through the stormier stages of grief.

+You will eventually be able to think about the person who died and it won’t be as painful.
 Everyone reaches this point at different times.
-But you will eventually be able to think about the person who died and it won’t be as painful.
 You will start to feel like planning ahead and looking forward to more good times.
 This doesn’t mean in any way that you have less feeling for the person who has died.
-So try not to feel guilty about wanting to eventually get on with your life.
 You will always remember and love them for what you shared together.
-And they wouldn’t want your life to come to a standstill or for you to feel sad for ever.

 How long people grieve for is a very individual thing.
 It may be months or even years.
 But it won’t always be so intense.
 Don’t worry if you still feel very strong emotions months after a death.
 The first Christmas and birthday of your loved one after their death are usually very upsetting.